 This lamp is mostly described as a lamp made by Stilux, but you also find it as the “Lumino” lamp designed by Angelo Brotto and made by Esperia.

-Other versions: Several different versions were made.
-But they were probably made by several different companies.
+Other versions: A few versions of this Saturn tripod table lamp exists.
+They were probably made by several different companies.
 A versions was made with a white metal ring instead of an acrylic one.
 Described as a lamp made by Lumen, Italy.
 They also have straight legs instead of conical, and no brass top.
 Lumen and Lumino….
 Coincidence?

 The Esperia company was founded in 1952, with the aim of producing chandeliers, table lamps, wall lamps, floor lamps, ceiling lights, wall light panels and furniture.
 Esperia is famous for the Quasar lamp from the 60s and 70s, designed by the Venetian designer professor Angelo Brotto.
 Brotto designed many beautiful lamps for Esperia in that period.
 The Esperia company still exists and they produce very beautiful lighting.